QaysAlnajjad/eks-gitops-apps/README.md

   4. Each application in apps/ is reconciled into the cluster
   5. Ongoing changes are delivered by commit + sync
-  6. Create required Kubernetes secrets manually (not stored in Git)
+  6. Create required Kubernetes secrets manually (not stored in Git) Sensitive data (e.g., API tokens) is not stored in this repository.
+     Required secrets must be created in the cluster before applications depending on them are deployed.
 ---

 ## Operating Model